botanicus/data.blog/posts/2020-01-19-january-2020-update/post.md

 It ain't finished still, and I've been having issues with too much phlegm.
 Currently – touch wood – this doesn't cause any more issues, but it's a sign of misbalance, and I'm trying to improve it.

 Since I have _yang deficiency_, I bought small thermos that I always have on me and I try to drink hot ginger tea as much as I can.
 (Hot drinks are more yang and ginger as well.)
-I'm trying to eat yang foods in general and avoid yin foods as much as reasonably possible.
+I'm trying to eat more yang foods in and less yin foods.

 I found TCM fascinating.
 It's a very accessible theory, anyone can manage to learn the basics and benefit.